AndrewBudd/axb/README.md

 # Introduction
-AXB is a lightweight framework which simplifies the process of building a keybase bot.
+AXB is a lightweight wrapper around go-keybase-chat-bot (https://github.com/keybase/go-keybase-chat-bot/) which slightly simplifies the process of building a keybase bot.
 See the example below for how to get started.

 ## Example
 ```